-I was the editor in chief.
-So I'm actually curious, is Caro actually right that you talked about the importance just earlier about counterfactual history.
+You talked about the importance just earlier about counterfactual history.
 So I'm curious if Caro is actually right about the claim that the neighborhoods through which Moses built his highways were destroyed in a way that neighborhoods which were in touch by the highways weren't.
 Sorry for the confusing phrasing there.
-But basically, was there like a looking back on all these neighborhoods?
-Is there a clear counterfactual negative impact on the neighborhoods in which Moses built his highways and bridges and so on?
+But basically, looking back on all these neighborhoods, is there a clear counterfactual negative impact on the neighborhoods in which Moses built his highways and bridges and so on?

 Kenneth Jackson 0:43:10